makrai/notes/kratzer88-stage-level-individual-level-pred.md

 (1 02)

-Is scrambled or not, our approach �dmt ts the
+Is scrambled or not, our approach admt ts the

 following two logical representations .